openfaas/docs/docs/languages/python.md

 The function handler is passed two arguments, *event* and *context*.

-*event* contains data about the request, including:
+The *event* contains data about the request, including:

-- body
+- `body`
-- headers
+- `headers`
-- method
+- `method`
-- query
+- `query`
-- path
+- `path`

-*context* contains basic information about the function, including:
+The *context* contains basic information about the function, including:

-- hostname
+- `hostname`

+Responses must be returned as a dictionary with the following keys:

+* `statusCode` - the HTTP status code to return as a number
+* `body` - the response body, which can be a string, dict, or list
+* `headers` - (optional) a dictionary of response headers to return

 ## Response Bodies